phm-esl/sandpit/protocol_tools/doc/Centipede-API-for-message-generation.md

 `base` document, and a `contents` array of objects with a `path` and a `value` field.

-An example of a request to generate an ISO20022 PACS.008 message:
+An example of a request to generate an ISO20022 PACS.008 message.
+Note that the generator accepts paths that indicate attributes to be populated with specifed valeus, such as `[@xmlns]` and `[@Ccy]`:

 ```
 {
  "base":"pacs.008",
  "contents":[

+  {"value":"urn:iso:std:iso:20022:tech:xsd:pacs.008.001.11",
+   "path":"/Document[@xmlns]"}

+  {"value":"MLN",
+   "path":"/Document/FIToFICstmrCdtTrf/CdtTrfTxInf/IntrBkSttlmAmt[@Ccy]"},

   {"value":" BUJ",
    "path":"/Document/FIToFICstmrCdtTrf/CdtTrfTxInf/Cdtr/PstlAdr/DstrctNm"},
   {"value":"4iGn9aaz ",